Live Q&A With Jason Hawes and JV Johnson: Your Paranormal Questions Answered

 — Jason Hawes

-There's nothing I enjoy more than connecting directly with the people who've followed this work for years — the skeptics, the believers, and everyone in between.
-That's exactly what JV Johnson and I did in our recent live session, sitting down to answer your questions, swap stories, and just hang out the way we used to back in the early TAPS days.
-If you missed the stream, here's a breakdown of what we covered and why these conversations matter to me.
+There's nothing I enjoy more than sitting down directly with the people who've followed this work for years and just talking — no filters, no scripts, just honest conversation about the paranormal field.
+That's exactly what JV Johnson and I did during our recent live session, opening the floor to your questions and hanging out the way this community was always meant to operate.
+If you missed it live, here's a look at what we covered and why these conversations matter to me.